 If you don’t have venison on hand, this marinade and grilling method can also be used with beef or lamb with wonderful success.

-If you’re as lucky as me to be gifted the coveted venison backstrap or hunt it yourself, hopefully this simple marinated and grilled backstrap recipe convinces you to not over do it.
+But if you’re as lucky as me to be gifted the coveted venison backstrap or hunt it yourself, hopefully this simple marinated and grilled backstrap recipe convinces you to not over do it.

 Simplicity is the name of the game when it comes to tender, buttery and flavorful venison.
-Don’t over complicate things!
+Don’t over complicate things.

 Looking for another easy venison recipe to try – check out my venison meatballs.
 They’re baked, freeze wonderfully and probably more accessible since ground venison is a bit easier to procure.